Zoom & Blackboard

 - Ask students to mute their mics or use Mute All to quickly cut back on background noise.
 Ask students to selectively turn on their microphones to contribute.
 If you run into persistent issues with it in a lecture course, consider a Webinar license instead of Meetings (email Palm Beach State College Help desk).

-- Share slides and other materials ahead of time in Canvas.
+- Share slides and other materials ahead of time in Blackboard.
 Bandwidth restrictions, connection issues, and access needs may prevent students from being in the Zoom Video part of the session.

 - Give an agenda or plan for each class by Screen Sharing a document or slide at the beginning of class.
 Drop a copy of this outline in the chat for future reference.
 This gives students a clear idea of how the class will progress, what will be covered, and the activities they’ll engage in.